Generalizations of doubly nonnegative cones and their comparison: Numerical Experiments

+The theoretical inclusion relationship between ZVP- and BD-type GDNN cones and between NN- and BD-type GDNN cones remains unknown.
+See also Section~\ref{subsec:max-cut} for the numerical comparison of the strength of relaxation by the three GDNN cones.

-\section{Numerical experiments}
+\section{Numerical Experiments}

-In this section, we conduct experiments to investigate the numerical properties of the three GDNN cones in the case where $\mathbb{K}$ is a direct product of a nonnegative orthant and second-order cones.
-In Sect.~\ref{subsec:NN_BD_GDNNcone}, we numerically prove that the NN GDNN cone is included in the BD one.
-In Sect.~\ref{subsec:MISOCP}, we solve GDNNP arising from mixed 0--1 second-order cone programming to compare the three GDNN cones.
-All experiments discussed in this section were conducted with MATLAB (R2021b) on a computer with an Intel Core i5-8279U 2.40 GHz CPU and 16 GB of memory.
-When we solved optimization problems, the modeling language YALMIP~\cite{Lofberg2004} (version 20210331) and the MOSEK solver~\cite{MOSEK} (version 9.3.3) were used.
+We conducted a series of numerical experiments to investigate the strength of relaxation by the three GDNN cones.
+We consider in Section~\ref{subsec:misocp}, the case where $\mathbb{K}$ is a direct product of a nonnegative orthant and second-order cones, and in Section~\ref{subsec:max-cut}, the case where $\mathbb{K}$ is a direct product of a nonnegative orthant and positive semidefinite cones.
+We conducted all of the experiments with MATLAB (R2021b in Section~\ref{subsec:misocp} and R2022a in Section~\ref{subsec:max-cut}) on a computer with an Intel Core i5-8279U 2.40~\mbox{GHz} CPU and 16~\mbox{GB} of memory.
+The versions of the YALMIP modeling language~\cite{Lofberg2004} and the MOSEK solver~\cite{MOSEK} we used in the following two experiments are 20210331 and 9.3.3, respectively.